Hegseth is still standing, but hasn’t yet saved his Pentagon bid

 - The most important meeting on Hegseth’s schedule was with Iowa Sen. Joni Ernst, a combat veteran, campaigner against sexual harassment in the military and a possible replacement pick for defense secretary if he falls short.
 Hegseth failed to emerge from the conversation with a public endorsement from the GOP senator.
 “I appreciate Pete Hegseth’s service to our country, something we both share,” she said in a post on X that was most notable for what was not said.
 “Today, as part of the confirmation process, we had a frank and thorough conversation.”

-- Hegseth, who has more Capitol Hill meetings Thursday, is due to meet two other key Republican senators, Maine’s Susan Collins and Alaska’s Lisa Murkowski, next week.
+- Hegseth is due to meet two other key Republican senators, Maine’s Susan Collins and Alaska’s Lisa Murkowski, next week.
 Murkowski said Wednesday she’d “absolutely” ask him about allegations about his conduct and his opposition to women serving in combat roles in the military.

 - Hegseth told Kelly on Sirius XM that he spoke to Trump Wednesday morning and that the president-elect had told him, “’Hey Pete, I got your back.
 It’s a fight.
 They’re coming after you, get after it.’”
 He added that Trump said, “‘You go meet those senators and I’ve got your back.’”
 Hegseth concluded: “It means a lot to me.
 It tells you who that guy is.”